Azure-Samples/ms-identity-netcore-winui/README.md

      catch (ServiceException ex) when (ex.Message.Contains("Continuous access evaluation resulted in claims challenge")) {
             //**************************************************************
-            //We come here when CAE kicks-off and Graph API throws exception
+            // Handle a claims challenge produced by CAE by requesting a new access token with more claims
             //**************************************************************

-            //get challenge from response of Graph API var claimChallenge = WwwAuthenticateParameters.GetClaimChallengeFromResponseHeaders(ex.ResponseHeaders);
+            // Get challenge from response of Graph API var claimChallenge = WwwAuthenticateParameters.GetClaimChallengeFromResponseHeaders(ex.ResponseHeaders);

-            //use the challenge to obtain fresh token _authResult = await _publicClientApp.AcquireTokenInteractive(scopes).WithClaims(claimChallenge).ExecuteAsync();
+            // Use the challenge to obtain fresh token _authResult = await _publicClientApp.AcquireTokenInteractive(scopes).WithClaims(claimChallenge).ExecuteAsync();

             // Sign-in user using MSAL and fresh token for MS Graph